 Clearing members are required to have primary payment arrangements with PPS banks for each currency in which settlement is incurred.
-These must be supported by contingency arrangements in the event of failure of nominated PPS bank(s), and clearing members must evidence such contingency arrangements at onboarding and on an ongoing basis at the request of LCH.
+These must be supported by contingency arrangements in the event of failure of nominated PPS bank(s), and clearing members must evidence such contingency arrangements at the time of on-boarding and on an ongoing basis at the request of LCH.